This post contains some affiliate links (See Disclosure Policy)

 I have this incessant need to make peanut butter things and that was the inspiration for this PB&J Pancake Breakfast Sandwich.
-If you are looking for unique and healthy breakfast ideas for kids, look no further…
+If you are looking for unique breakfast ideas for kids, look no further… This peanut butter pancakes recipe is all that and healthy too!

 PB&J Pancake Breakfast Sandwich Recipe

-This award-winning and healthy PB&J pancake breakfast sandwich with fruit and yogurt filling, can be made with a sandwich maker, a waffle iron or cut pancakes into desired shapes.
+This award-winning and healthy PB&J pancake breakfast sandwich is fruit, jam and yogurt filling, sandwiched between two peanut butter pancakes.
+It can be made with a sandwich maker, a waffle iron or pancakes can be cut into desired shapes.

 Whole wheat Oat & Flax Peanut Butter Pancakes: